JovicaB/Business-Psychometric-Assessment-System--BF/README.md

     Free use of the offered psychological diagnostic instruments

 ## Getting Started

-Users can log in via a Google account and use the offered psychological diagnostic instruments for free.
+Getting started with the Business-Psychometric Assessment System is easy.
+Simply log in using your Google account and gain access to a range of psychological diagnostic instruments for free.
+With this system, you can gain deep insights into employee behavior, motivation, and areas for development, all with the aim of improving team dynamics and productivity.

 ## How to Contribute

-Users can contribute to the project by providing instruments that have proven to be effective based on their experience with work psychology assessment tools, provided that they hold a license for those instruments or they are free.
+We welcome contributions from users who have experience with work psychology assessment tools.
+If you hold a license for a proven-effective instrument, or if the instrument is free to use, you can contribute to this project by providing feedback and insights to help us improve our offerings.

-## Known Issues or Limitations
+## Known Issues and Limitations

-The project is in its initial development phase and is limited to the psychological instrument for job satisfaction assessment, specifically its diagnostic part.
+Please note that the Business-Psychometric Assessment System is in its initial development phase and is currently limited to the psychological instrument for job satisfaction assessment (specifically its diagnostic part), MBTI personality test and PCL-R Psychopathy Checklist (revised).
+We are continuously working to expand our offerings and improve the system, and welcome your feedback and suggestions.